tdwg/bdq/tg2/_build_review/templates/supplement/supplement-header.md

 By comparing the pre- and post-Amendment counts, one can quantify how much the proposed changes improve the quality of the data for the intended Use Case.

 In the BDQ standard, we define these Measures to return counts of COMPLIANT records (see [3.2.3 Considerations for use of MultiRecord Measures](#323-considerations-for-use-of-multirecord-measures) for important notes).
 Consumers of the data may calculate percentages or other derived statistics based on these counts.
-While other summary statistics are theoretically possible, the BDQ Framework (bdqffdq:) restricts a Measure to return either a single numeric value or a COMPLETE/NOT_COMPLETE result.
+While other summary statistics are theoretically possible, the Fitness for Use Framework (bdqffdq:) restricts a Measure to return either a single numeric value or a COMPLETE/NOT_COMPLETE result.

 MultiRecord Measures can also operate directly on the data, that is, to use data terms as the input Information Elements.
 For example, a MultiRecord Measure could be framed to measure the average number of individuals reported in dwc:individualCount in a dataset, or could be framed to report another statistic on that or another term.
 We have defined no Measures of this form in the BDQ standard.